Structured Video-Language Modeling with Temporal Grouping and Spatial Grounding: Introduction

-In this work, we incorporate structured video-language interactions into the pre-training stage and propose a novel framework, Text-\textbf{G}rounded \textbf{Vi}deo-\textbf{L}anguage \textbf{M}odeling (\ours), with temporal grouping and spatial grounding. \ours\ encourages instance-level video-caption alignment, fine-grained region-noun alignment, and temporal-aware video representations simultaneously.
-As Figure \ref{fig:framework} shows, \ours consists of three primary training objectives: spatiotemporal grounding, temporal grouping, and global contrastive learning.
-With the video-caption pair as the input, a classical dual-encoder is leveraged to extract the representation for each modality respectively.
-Note that videos are pre-processed with the cut-and-paste operation~\cite{zhang2022unsupervised,yun2019cutmix}, i.e., randomly selecting a clip in one video as the foreground and pasting it onto the other background video, to explicitly introduce temporal scene changes, as shown in Figure \ref{fig:framework}.
-We first adopt the structure of grouping blocks~\cite{xu2022groupvit,yu2022k} to aggregate semantically similar video patches to represent objects without off-the-shelf detectors via a set of group tokens shared among all videos.
-In \textit{inter-clip spatial grounding}, we align grouped video tokens with noun concepts extracted from the caption via our designed grounding loss.
-Furthermore, we design a temporal grouping objective to capture temporal information by distinguishing foreground and background representations.
+In this work, we incorporate structured video-language interactions into the pre-training stage and propose a novel framework, namely \textbf{S}tructured \textbf{Vi}deo-\textbf{L}anguage \textbf{M}odeling (\ours), with temporal grouping and spatial grounding. \ours\ encourages instance-level video-caption alignment, fine-grained region-object alignment, and learns temporal-aware video representations, simultaneously.
+As shown in Figure \ref{fig:framework}, \ours consists of three primary training objectives: inter-clip spatial grounding, intra-clip temporal grouping, and global contrastive learning.
+Given a video-caption pair as the input, a classical dual-encoder model is leveraged to extract the representation for each modality, respectively.
+Videos are pre-processed with the cut-and-paste operation, inspired by ~\citep{zhang2022unsupervised,yun2019cutmix}, i.e., pasting one clip in a video onto the other background video, to explicitly introduce temporal scene changes.
+We further adopt grouping blocks~\citep{xu2022groupvit,yu2022k} to aggregate semantically similar video patches to represent regions without off-the-shelf detectors via a set of group tokens shared among all videos.
+In \textit{inter-clip spatial grounding}, we align grouped video tokens with objects represented by nouns in the caption by minimizing our designed grounding loss.
+In \textit{intra-clip temporal grouping}, we improve features temporal granularity by distinguishing foreground and background representations within one clip.
 Finally, the model is trained by a global video-caption contrastive loss to match instance-level video-caption pairs.
 We evaluate our proposed method comprehensively on four representative tasks, including text-video retrieval, video question answering, video action recognition, and temporal action localization.
 Our strong experimental results demonstrate that exploiting fine-grained video-text structures during pre-training effectively improves VLM's video understanding and reasoning capabilities.